top of page

 Factors Influencing the Cost

-Location
+Location Matters

 Your geographical area significantly impacts the total cost of a room addition.
 In urban centers, high demand drives labor and material costs up.
 For example, a room addition in San Francisco may cost 30% more than in a suburban area like Sacramento due to these factors.
-Local building codes and zoning rules can also add to your expenses as they establish guidelines for any construction.
+Local building codes and zoning rules can also add to your expenses, as they establish guidelines for construction.

 • Bedroom: $100 - $200 per square foot